 3> start the drx-RetransmissionTimerSL for the corresponding HARQ process in the first symbol after the expiry of drx-HARQ-RTT-TimerSL.

-2> else if the PUCCH resource is not configured and PSFCH is configured for the SL grant:
+2> else if the PUCCH resource is not configured for the SL grant:

 3> start the drx-RetransmissionTimerSL for the corresponding HARQ process in the first symbol after the expiry of drx-HARQ-RTT-TimerSL.